ConservationInternational/trends.earth/README.md

 # trends.earth

-`trends.earth` (formerly the Land Degradation Monitoring Toolbox) is a tool for monitoring land change. `trends.earth` a [QGIS](http://www.qgis.org) plugin that can be used to support monitoring of land change including changes in productivity, land cover, and soil organic carbon.
-The tool can to support monitoring land degradation for reporting to the Global Environment Facility (GEF) and United Nations Convention to Combat Desertification (UNCCD), as well as tracking progress towards achivement of Sustainable Development Goal (SDG)
+`trends.earth` (formerly the Land Degradation Monitoring Toolbox) is a tool for monitoring land change. `trends.earth` is a [QGIS](http://www.qgis.org) plugin that can be used to support monitoring of land change including changes in productivity, land cover, and soil organic carbon.
+The tool can support monitoring land degradation for reporting to the Global Environment Facility (GEF) and United Nations Convention to Combat Desertification (UNCCD), as well as tracking progress towards achivement of Sustainable Development Goal (SDG)